DBojsen/SessionMaterial/Get better (and actionable) alerts from Data Factory/README.md

 This solution can be implemented without doing **any changes** to your pipelines - it is 100% based on the telemetry gathered by Azure Monitor.

-It can also be used to support several instances of orchestration pipelines. (you'll need to setup the RBAC setup for each).
+It can also be used to support several instances of orchestration pipelines. (you'll need to setup the RBAC roles for each).
 This is made possible by the [common alert schema](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-common-schema) which includes info about which Azure Resource the alert is related to, allowing the code to dynamically connect to the correct instance:
 ``` json
 {